ucsb-cs148-w24/project-pj10-spotifai/team/retrospectives/RETRO_03.md

 Start/Stop/Continue Framework

 Start:
+- Finishing the project
+- Finalizing components
+- Prepare for demostration
 - Debugging problems
 - Unit testing each componoent
 - Improving the accesablity of the project so it is easier to not only test but use
-- Optimizing the project
-- Using more AI tools to help us write and test our code
-- Implimenting the recomendations we got fomr the mvp (a lot of our work right now is just immproving what we already have and getting it to work smoothly)

 Stop:
 - Procrastinating